alexryanterry/dataclub/_posts/2022-01-05-course-overview-shell.md

 1. Use `chmod` to make it possible to run the command `./semester` rather than having to type `sh semester`.
 How does your shell know that the file is supposed to be interpreted using `sh`?
 See this page on the [shebang](<https://en.wikipedia.org/wiki/Shebang_(Unix)>) line for more information.
 1. Use `|` and `>` to write the "last modified" date output by `semester` into a file called `last-modified.txt` in your home directory.
 1. Write a command that reads out your laptop battery's power level or your desktop machine's CPU temperature from `/sys`.
 Note: if you're a macOS user, your OS doesn't have sysfs, so you can skip this exercise.
+1. [Check out](https://github.com/zsh-users/zsh-autosuggestions) and try to install [autosuggestions](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md).
+Note that this will require some knowledge or research of how to install packages on Linux or macOS.
+1. On your own, find a tutorial to research and try to find a practical use for the `xargs` command
+1.  macOS only: Research and investigate [reverse search](https://codeburst.io/use-reverse-i-search-to-quickly-navigate-through-your-history-917f4d7ffd37) to quickly cycle back through commands you typed in the past but forgot about.